Towards Optimal Semantic Communications: Reconsidering the Role of Semantic Feature Channels: Proposed Joint Enc-Dec and SF Channel Optimization for SCs

+Here, the noise variance of the AWGN channel acts as a bias term in conventional DNNs.
+As a result, it can be readily optimized using standard neural network optimizers.
+Meanwhile, in our training, while the AWGN model is adopted as a convenient abstraction for training, it can be extended to more structured channel models, such as correlated Gaussian noise.

-In our training method, only $M$ additional parameters $\{\rho_m\}_{\forall m}$ are introduced, which is much smaller than the number of enc-dec parameters.
-Therefore, the proposed method incurs only a marginal increase in computational complexity.
+In our training, only $M$ additional parameters $\{\rho_m\}_{\forall m}$ are introduced.
+In practice, $M$ is sufficiently small compared to the number of enc-dec parameters.
+Moreover, as shown in \eqref{eq:comp_analog1}--\eqref{eq:comp_analog2}, the additional computations required for the SF channel optimization are purely element-wise operations and do not involve large-scale matrix multiplications.
+Therefore, the proposed method incurs only a marginal increase in computational complexity compared to conventional DeepJSCC.